sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 	While the data are already on the server here, in practice or if you are following this course without a teacher, you can grab the reference genome data from the [Ensembl ftp website](https://www.ensembl.org/info/data/ftp/index.html).

-	In particular, you will want a mouse [DNA fasta file](http://ftp.ensembl.org/pub/release-104/fasta/mus_musculus/dna/) and [gtf file](http://ftp.ensembl.org/pub/release-104/gtf/mus_musculus/) \[release-104 at the time we are linking this.
-Checking for more recent release is recommended, but may slightly alter the results\].
+	In particular, you will want a mouse [DNA fasta file](http://ftp.ensembl.org/pub/current_fasta/mus_musculus/dna/) and [gtf file](http://ftp.ensembl.org/pub/current_gtf/mus_musculus/).

-**Task :** Using STAR, build a genome index for chromosome 19 of *Mus musculus* using the associated GTF
+**Task :** Using STAR, build a genome index for the mouse mitochondrial chromosome.

-Important notes :
+ * .fasta and .gtf files are in : `/shared/data/DATA/Mouse_MT_genome/`.
+ * create the index in the folder `041_STAR_mouseMT_reference`
  * the module name for this aligner is `star`.
- * .fasta and .gtf files are in : `/shared/data/DATA/Mouse_chr19/`.
- * refer to the [manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf) to determine which options to use.
- * the `--genomeDir` parameter is the folder where the indexed genome will be output to.
- * this job should require less than 4Gb and 30min to run.
+ * this job should require less than 4Gb and 10min to run.

+!!! info "STAR basic parameter for genome index generation"

+	From the [manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf).
+Refer to it for more details

+	 * `--runMode genomeGenerate` : running STAR in index generation mode
+	 * `--genomeDir </path/to/genomeDir>` : output fodler for the index
+	 * `--genomeFastaFiles </path/to/genome/fasta1>` : chromosomes sequences fasta file (can be several files)
+	 * `--sjdbGTFfile </path/to/annotations.gtf>` : annotation gtf file
+	 * `--runThreadN <NumberOfThreads>` : number of threads to run on
+	 * `--sjdbOverhang <ReadLength-1>` : length of the genomic sequence around the annotated junctions to be used in constructing the splice junctions database.
+Ideally : read length - 1.

+	 Additionally, because the genome is so small here (we only use the muitochondrial chromosome afterall), you will need the following advanced option:

+	 * `--genomeSAindexNbases 5` : must be scalled to `min(14, log2(GenomeLength)/2 - 1)`, so 5 in our case

 !!! note

 	While your indexing job is running, you can read ahead in STAR's manual to prepare the next step : mapping your reads onto the indexed reference genome.

-??? done "STAR indexing script"
+??? success "STAR indexing script"

 	```sh
 	#!/usr/bin/bash